 Among the many presentations to the Prime Minister on this visit was one to acknowledge the assistance given by Australian women in the long fight for votes for women in Britain.
 Barton later gave the framed address, given to him by the suffragette leaders, to Sydney feminist Rose Scott.

 The Bartons had an intensive round of engagements during their summer in Britain.
 While the coronation on 9 August was the focus, many other events were of more direct concern for Australia.
 Among the most important was the ten-year agreement Barton negotiated for the nation’s contribution to the upkeep of an expanded British naval squadron at Sydney, in return for training of a local naval reserve.
-Barton secured in this agreement not only continued coverage on more agreeable terms, but the opening he knew supporters of an Australian navy could recognise.
 His arguments also achieved an implicit protectionist recognition of the link between Australia’s revenue from imperial trade and Australia’s ability to resource defence and other services provided to the empire.
 This was the first shot in Australia’s long campaign for preferential trade within the empire – a policy refrain of Australian prime ministers until Britain turned to its geographic neighbours and joined the European Economic Community in 1973.